aayushi2005/StoryGenerator/README.md

-# AI Storybook Generator
+# 🖍️ AI Storybook Generator

-A **Streamlit app** that generates a multi-page children's storybook with **AI-generated text and images** using Google Gemini AI.
-Users can input a story prompt, select the type of story, specify the number of pages, and download a PDF storybook.
+Welcome to **AI Storybook Generator**, a **Streamlit web app** that creates multi-page children's storybooks using **AI-generated text and images**.
+This project leverages **Google Gemini AI** to produce engaging stories with visuals, making it perfect for parents, teachers, and kids who love creative storytelling. 📚✨

 ---

-## Features
+## 🌟 Features

-- Generates **AI-powered story text** for each page.
+-  **AI-Generated Story Text:** Generates engaging and age-appropriate text for each page.
-- Generates **AI-generated images** matching the story.
+-  **AI-Generated Images:** Visual illustrations matching the story content.
-- Supports multiple **story types**: Fiction, Adventure, Mystery, Fantasy, Sci-Fi, Comedy, Educational.
+-  **Multiple Story Types:** Choose from Fiction, Adventure, Mystery, Fantasy, Sci-Fi, Comedy, Educational.
-- Generates **detailed stories** with dialogues, emotions, and vivid descriptions.
+-  **Detailed Stories:** ~150–200 words per page with dialogues, emotions, and vivid descriptions.
-- Outputs a **PDF** with text + images.
+-  **PDF Output:** Download the full storybook as a professionally formatted PDF.
-- Streamlit interface for **easy web usage**.
+-  **Streamlit Interface:** Simple and interactive web interface for easy use.
-- Preview of the **first page image** in the app.
+-  **Page Preview:** Preview the first page image before downloading.
+-  **Customizable Pages:** Choose the number of pages (1–10).

 ---

+## 🧩 How It Works

+1. **User Input:**
+   - Enter a story prompt (e.g., "A robot exploring a magical forest").
+   - Select the story type (genre).
+   - Choose the number of pages.

+2. **Story Generation:**
+   - Each page prompt is sent to **Google Gemini AI**.
+   - The AI generates **detailed text** (~150–200 words) including dialogues, emotions, and descriptions.
+   - It also generates an **image** matching the page content.

+3. **PDF Creation:**
+   - Uses **ReportLab** to compile all text and images into a single PDF.
+   - Adds headings for each page.
+   - Allows preview and download via Streamlit.

+---
+git clone <your-repo-url>
+cd <repo-folder>